 This course is designed to introduce the student to the vocabulary and concepts of plane geometry and to apply those concepts using the processes of logical reasoning to attain a better understanding of the world around them.
-The development of theorems will necessitate a working knowledge of measurement, congruence, similarity, parallelism, perpendicularity, sequences, perimeter, area, volume, trigonometry, and application of algebra concepts of geometry.
-The scope of Honors Geometry extends beyond the study of geometry with more emphasis on higher order thinking, identifying patterns as well as additional trigonometry and triangle applications.
-This course also has a strong emphasis on constructions and coordinate geometry.
+The development of theorems will necessitate a working knowledge of measurement, congruence, similarity, parallelism, perpendicularity, sequences, conics, perimeter, area, volume, trigonometry, and application of algebra concepts of geometry.
+The scope of Honors Geometry extends beyond the study of geometry with more emphasis on higher order thinking, identifying patterns and algebraic rules and additional trigonometry, triangle and conic applications.
 Students taking this course will be required to have a scientific calculator.
 There is an approximate fee for this course of \$5 for the geometry tool kit.

-PRE-CALCULUS/ TRIGONOMETRY 1-2,

-INTERMEDIATE (Semester 1: 2564, Semester 2: 2566)
+PRE-CALCULUS/ TRIGONOMETRY 1-2, INTERMEDIATE (Semester 1: 2564, Semester 2 : 2566)